or18/RubiksSolver/README.md

 - Recommended to run on Google Colaboratory.
 - For the first search, some tables need to be created.
 These tables take up approximately 1.3 GB of disk space.
 - Memory required <= 1.64 GB
-- For the usage, please check the examples or Usage
+- For the usage, please check the examples or Detail
 # How to use
 1. Clone this repository and go to the directory
 ```sh